timsegraves/mongoid-geospatial/README.md

 Model Setup
 -----------

-You can create Point, LineString and Polygon on your models:
+You can create Point, Line and Polygon on your models:

 ```ruby